-A number of pMS have shown an interest, and planned investments in, the acquisition and modernisation of multirole helicopters.
-As the acquisition, maintenance and support of helicopters remains a costly endeavour, it is important to understand the scope for collaboration between European states on helicopter programmes, in order to inform more efficient use of resources while fulfilling capability requirements.
+A number of EDA’s participating member states (pMS) have shown an interest, and planned investments in, the acquisition, modernisation or upgrade of multirole helicopters.
+As research and development, acquisition, and maintenance, repair and overhaul (MRO) of helicopters remains a costly endeavour, it is important to understand the scope for collaboration between European states on helicopter programmes, in order to inform more efficient use of resources while fulfilling capability requirements.

 - A literature review

-- Key informant interviews
+- Key informant interviews, and

 - A workshop.

 EDA member states and partner countries hold approximately 20 per cent of the global MRH fleet, making them the single largest collective MRH owner.
 Despite this, the European MRH landscape is fragmented and ageing, with about 33 per cent of the current MRH fleets included in the study being first introduced in the 1970s, and only 3 per cent in the 2010s.
 At the same time, the European MRH fleet is highly fragmented and many countries own several types of MRH helicopters.
 These factors are hindering operational availability, effectiveness and cost efficiency.